 As in recent editions, Anuga 2019 was an especially relevant event for the world food sector, where Itac Professional (Importaco’s b2b brand for industry and food service) has had an even greater opportunity to show off its products.
 One of the main challenges for food manufacturers and distributors like us is to consistently offer products that meet consumers’ ethical and dietary needs, and provide them with the greatest possible degree of enjoyment.

 Above all, we stand out as suppliers specialized in the production and treatment of almonds to cover the needs of the entire supply chain, from the fields to the dinner table.
 This fact guarantees greater quality control and traceability, and always within the context of sustainability.
-One of the latest innovations that we presented at Anuga was our specialized “peanuts free” factory, which has received the most advanced quality certifications such as BRC, IFS, Kosher, Halal and Organico, among others.
+As expert peanut manufacturer, we presented at Anuga was our specialized «peanuts free» factory, which has received the most advanced quality certifications such as BRC, IFS, Kosher, Halal and Organico, among others.

 At Anuga this year, we’ve had the opportunity to show our specialization in almonds and peanuts for the food industry, presenting our professional range of Almond and Peanut Pastes that expands these nuts’ uses and applications in food preparation.